SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_slides_presentation.md

 You can check the [Introduction to the Command Line for Genomics](https://datacarpentry.org/shell-genomics/01-introduction.html) Carpentries lesson for an intro to `bash`.

+---

+# Additional information

+## "man pages"

+Everything about each shell is explained in the "man pages", there are books written about scripting and there is a ton of info on the web too.

 &nbsp;

-> Everything about each shell is explained in the "man pages", there are books written about scripting and there is a ton of info on the web too.
+## Reference slide deck

-> We have included a [reference slide deck](https://github.com/SmithsonianWorkshops/advanced-hydra-workshops/blob/main/scripting/Reference_slides.md), with extended information on tools covered in this presentation, and additional scripting tools and examples.
+We have included a [reference slide deck](https://github.com/SmithsonianWorkshops/advanced-hydra-workshops/blob/main/scripting/Reference_slides.md), with extended information on tools covered in this presentation, and additional scripting tools and examples.

 ---